alexandrebarsacq/alexandrebarsacq.github.io/_posts/2019-04-27-building-an-inner-tent.markdown

 Material choice was dictated by a mix of my requirement of low weight and availability from european suppliers.
 I read quite a bit of literature, mostly from BPL and myog subreddit, to help me with my choice.
 I ended up with the following materials :

 * Bathtub : waterproof silpoly PU4000 55g/sqm : its durability/weight/waterproofness characteristics seemed like a good compromise.
 Sourced from [adventurexpert](https://www.adventurexpert.com/product/20d-silpoly-pu-4000/).
-I bought 4 meters, but XXX should be enough
+I bought 4 meters, but less is required.
 * Side panels : breathable, water resistant PTX Quantum 35g/sqm : very light, water resistant, breathable, it also seemed like a good choice for my requirements sourced from [extremtextil](https://www.extremtextil.de/en/ripstop-nylon-ptx-quantum-downproof-35g-sqm.html?number=71007.ROT).
-I bought 4 meters, but XXX is enough
+I bought 4 meters, but less is required.
 * Netting : 155 mesh/qcm (1000 meshes/inch²) : 25g/sqm : the smallest holes/lightest combo I could find, on [extremtextil](https://www.extremtextil.de/en/mosquito-net-polyamid-155-mesh-qcm-25g-sqm-ultralight.html?number=70667.SW) also.
-I bougth 4 meters, but XXX is enough.
+I bougth 4 meters, but less is required.
 * Webbing : To make loops to attach the tent, I used 10 mm grosgrain.
 On [extremtextil](https://www.extremtextil.de/en/grossgrain-ribbon-polyester-10mm.html)

+I bought too much of everything, but this being my first project, I prefered to have some stuff to practice on.

 ### Design process
 I saw some posts of people on BPL building 1:1 scale wood frames of what their shelter would be, then use this to create a pattern.
 I like that idea, but dealing with the logistics of wood construction in my tiny apartment is a big pain.
 My normal day job involves a lot of computers, programming, and so on.
 Naturally, I decided to base my design process on a 3D model of a tent.
 This became an adventure on its own since I didn’t know how to use CAD software.

 Doing this taught me why so many tent designs use triangles.
 While it might be obvious with some thinking, actually « seeing » it with CAD design was a revelation : a panel with 4 side could easily have its four corners not in the same plane, which forces you to « flatten » the panel in 2d to make a pattern, which creates approximations on the shape.
 With triangles, there’s always a 2d plane on which you can project the panel.

 I decided to use [FreeCAD](https://www.freecadweb.org/) .
-People I told about my choice said that was insanity, that it’s not mature enough, etc etc. However it’s free and open source software, so I like that, which also means that all the tools I needed were available for free, even if it required some tweaking.
+People who know a bit about CAD around me told me that was insanity, that it’s not mature enough, etc etc. However it’s free and open source software, so I like that, which also means that all the tools I needed were available for free, even if it required some tweaking.
 At some point, I recreated the design in Fusion360 (which is free for hobbyists), and let’s be honest, it was way faster and easier than in FreeCAD.
 However, flattening tools are 3rd party in Fusion360 (and not free).
 With some practice, FreeCAD is not that bad to use, and with some polishing it will probably grow to an excellent CAD software.